lehendo/sovereign/README.md

 **IMPORTANT: This software captures ALL visible content on your screen, including sensitive information.**

 - Screenshots are stored UNENCRYPTED on your local disk
-- No privacy filters or blacklisting (yet - planned for Phase 6)
 - Anyone with access to your computer can view screenshots
 - Use at your own risk